goddard-soccer/goddard-soccer.github.io/index.md

-        "Brandon wants bird watching to require a commericial license.", "Brandon refers to his coworkers as \"chat\" during online meetings.", "Brandon puts cream cheese on the top of his bagels.", "Brandon watches Attack of the Clones for the \"incredibly romantic dialogue\".", "Brandon has never found Waldo and no longer believes in his existence.", "Brandon wrote a sing-along musical sequel to Bambi where Thumper dies in a bear trap.", "Brandon haggles at the dollar store.",
+        "Brandon wants bird watching to require a commericial license.", "Brandon refers to his coworkers as \"chat\" during online meetings.", "Brandon puts cream cheese on the top of his bagels.", "Brandon watches Attack of the Clones for the \"heart-wrenching romantic dialogue\".", "Brandon has never found Waldo and no longer believes in his existence.", "Brandon wrote a sing-along musical sequel to Bambi where Thumper dies in a bear trap.", "Brandon haggles at the dollar store.",
-        "Brandon bought an over the air high definition TV antenna for his Teletubbies onesie.", ];
+        "Brandon bought an over the air high definition TV antenna for his Teletubbies onesie.", "Brandon thinks the second cut is deeper.", "Brandon brags about having biological homochromia.",
+    ];

     function bfactGen() {